WM-PO/WMPO/README.md

 `world_models` are first fine-tuned from `OpenSora-STDiT-v3` checkpoint into `OpenX_pretrained` checkpoint on the Open X-Embodiment (OXE) dataset, and then trained within the WMPO framework.
 All world models share the same variational auto-encoder `vae`.

+> [!Note]
+>
+> We would like to kindly remind you that the complete checkpoint files and datasets are relatively large (364GiB + 530GiB).
+You can adjust the directories in `download_hf.py` and only download the checkpoints and datasets you need.

 ## 🚀 Running the experiments

 ### WMPO Single Node Training